-From Tales to Paws: An online reading program for kids and TELL’s Hospital Facility Dogs-in-training.
-This past month, we had over 20 kids join us for a one-on-one, 15-minute reading session with Masa and Ty.
+From Tales to Paws: An online reading program for children and Shine on!
+Kids’ Hospital Facility Dogs-in-training.
 The program aims to improve a child’s reading and communication skills by employing a powerful method: reading to a dog.
 Dogs, and animals in general, are ideal reading companions for children as they provide relaxation, lower anxiety, enhance concentration and generally create a non-intimidating environment where children can learn to read.
 Learn more and sign up for our next session (every Wednesday, 11 a.m.-midday).

 Kanagawa: Shared interests